gxd-09/Macondo-Drone/README.md

 Total Estimated Budget: £286.72 (~$387.27 USD)

 Assembly & Implementation Plan
-Soldering Preparation: Practice wire tinning and pad connections on the practice kit before soldering motor leads, XT60 power connections, and a noise-filtering capacitor to the ESC.
+Soldering Preparation: Practice wire tinning and pad connections on the practice kit before soldering motor leads, XT60 power connections, and a noise-filtering capacitor to the ESC.<br/>
-Stack & Frame Assembly: Mount the motors to the carbon fiber arms and soft-mount the FC/ESC stack using rubber grommets to isolate gyro sensors from motor vibration.
+Stack & Frame Assembly: Mount the motors to the carbon fiber arms and soft-mount the FC/ESC stack using rubber grommets to isolate gyro sensors from motor vibration. <br/>
-Peripherals Integration: Wire the Caddx camera, SpeedyBee VTX, and SoloGood ELRS receiver to their designated FC UART pads.
+Peripherals Integration: Wire the Caddx camera, SpeedyBee VTX, and SoloGood ELRS receiver to their designated FC UART pads.<br/>

 Software Configuration: Flash Betaflight firmware, calibrate accelerometer/gyro sensors, bind the ELRS receiver, test motor direction, and conduct bench testing before attaching propellers for flight trials.

 The Onshape file containing the 3D-printable drone frame can be found here: